Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 With Randolph’s death, and the passing of control to Martin Gilbert, this approach changed.
 The chapter headings were dropped.
 It became increasingly apparent that The Churchill Documents were taking on a life of their own, independent of the narratives.
 The document volumes began to follow the narratives by an ever-widening gap of years.
 This approach made ever more sense.

 I have written7 of how the documents have a second quality to their value as research tools.
 They can also be read in their own right.
-Not only do they tell their own story, but the voices we get to eavesdrop on increases enormously.
+Not only do they tell their own story, but the voices we get to eavesdrop on increases our understanding enormously.
 They read as a radio play, where we get to hear history being lived and made in real-time.

 The paradox that threatened